 “Let’s do the Mount Warning hike again when I visit!“.
-This message from my friend made me think about the last time we reach Mount Warning summit, in 2014, and I felt unwell.
-It has been over four years since my first – and only – Mount Warning climb.
+This message from my friend made me think about the last time we reach the Mount Warning summit, in 2014.
+And I felt unwell.
+It has been years since my first – and only – Mount Warning climb.
 And I wish I knew all that follows before our trip.
 I would have made different choices.

 Things to know before planning a Mount Warning hike